LogtalkDotOrg/logtalk3/manuals/_sources/userman/performance.rst.txt

 Messages
 --------

-For ``::/1-2`` calls Logtalk implements static binding and dynamic binding.
+Logtalk implements static binding and dynamic binding for message sending calls.
 For dynamic binding, a caching mechanism is used by the runtime.
 It's useful to measure the performance overhead in *number of inferences* compared with plain Prolog and Prolog modules.
 The results for Logtalk 3.17.0 and later versions are:

 -  Static binding: 0
 -  Dynamic binding (object bound at compile time): 1